nomisRev/Write-your-own-MVP-library/README.md

 ## Abstract the code and make a library

 * It's not really a library yet, is it?
-So let's abstract it a little more and let's create something we can add to every project we want to MVPorize.
+So let's abstract it a little bit more and let's create something we can add to every project.

 #### View